 The Magnificent Throne Hall of The Royal Palace

-Those of us who pass the dress code test, walk into the pristine grounds of the palace complex.
+Those of us who pass the dress code test, walk into the pristine grounds and step inside the Royal Palace complex.
 There are a lot of group tours here as well.
 Grass, hedges and trees have been manicured to precision.
 The buildings are impressive, daintily ornate with pointed gable roofs that resemble licks of flame.
 The glittering structures are fit for a king; gilt spires, doors and roof tiles.
 There is certainly a lot of gold.

-The only information we’ve been given are leaflets showing a basic layout of the complex.
-The map has arrows leading to points of interest but that’s pretty much it.
-There is no guide information about the palace.
+With our tickets we’ve been given leaflets that includes a basic layout of the complex.
+The map has arrows leading to points of interest but gives no detailed information about the palace.

-We eavesdrop on a few English speaking tour guides to glean nuggets of interest.
+We eavesdrop on a few English speaking tour guides to glean a few nuggets of interest.

 A girl next to me lifts her camera to take a photo of the interior.
 Suddenly a guard abruptly shouts at her, “no photo, no photo,” like she’s some kind of criminal.
 Clearly shaken she quickly offers her apologies; she did not know.
 The guard points sharply to a small ‘no photography’ sign obscured by the crowd of people.